ESG Stocks: How To Invest in Sustainable Stocks in 2022

 MSCI assigns ratings from AAA to CCC to most public companies in the U.S. and Canada, focusing on the key issues for each industry.
 For example, environmental issues include carbon emissions, product carbon footprint, and climate change vulnerability.
 MSCI focuses on key issues for each industry, so that carbon and toxic emissions are more important for refineries than for retailers.
 Stocks are compared to their industry peers.

-For example, Tesla has a high ESG Risk Score overall because of poor social and governance scores.
-Its Environmental Risk Score is very low.
+For example, Tesla has a Medium ESG Risk Score because of poor social and governance scores.
+Its Environmental Risk Score is low.
 Tesla makes environmentally-friendly electric cars, but it has been criticized for its governance, product safety, and worker treatment.

 So it’s a good time to think about what issues are more important to you.
 If climate change is more important than social or governance metrics, Tesla is a good ESG stock (valuation aside).
 But not so if you care more about social or governance scores.

 You can also check Product Involvement Areas to see if a company is involved in any controversial products, such as thermal coal.
 (Tesla is not).

 How do you invest in green companies?

 Companies with high ESG scores may have low carbon emissions, good governance standards, and treat workers well.
 But stocks that typically score high on ESG – like Microsoft – are generally not the ones addressing climate change.
 To invest in climate change solutions, you can look at companies in the clean energy space.